 I once read in the preface to a novel that every cook is obsessed and I immediately nodded silently in agreement.
 My obsession you might ask? it’s all about citrus.

 I am equally, if not more fascinated by all things Italian and that most definitely includes lemons and oranges.
 Therefore, whether I need them or not, the sight of perfumed bergamot – and especially paper-wrapped Sicilian blood oranges – inspire me to carry bags full home at every shopping expedition.

 My adoration for brightly colored citrus did not extend to the bitter Sevilla orange until recently.
 A few winters have passed since I have taken the time to practice at making a perfect marmalade.
 To my mind it needs zest, but not too much rind; it deserves to be sweet but not dominated by sugar; most importantly it must thicken on its own.
 The bitter orange is full of pectin and thickens naturally with ease!

 Because this winter has been particularly long, I have passed a bit more quiet time in my kitchen, experimenting with cooking methodologies and long-standing ambitions.
-The result is written below: to my mind an incredibly easy recipe that was sparked by my fascination for an essentially British breakfast ingredient in the shape of a Spanish fruit.
+The result is written below; to my mind an incredibly easy recipe that was sparked by my fascination for an essentially British breakfast ingredient in the shape of a bitter citrus fruit.